doomemacs/themes/README.md

 + `doom-enable-bold` (default: `t`)
 + `doom-enable-italic` (default: `t`)
-+ `doom-enable-neotree-theme` (default: `nil`): if non-nil, Neotree will use the unicode icons depicted in screenshots.
++ `doom-enable-neotree-theme` (default: `nil`): if non-nil, Neotree will use the unicode icons depicted in screenshots (has only been tested in the emacs-mac port on OSX).

 ## Screenshots